logo

 Operator

 Thank you.
 Thank you.
-Our next question is from Aravinda Galapithigi from Kana Cor Genuity.
+Our next question is from Aravinda Galapithighi from Canaccord Genuity.
 Please go ahead.

 speaker

 Good morning.
-Thanks for taking my question on on the on the on the capex outlook, Marco.
-I think that you'd sort of indicated that that sort of public conference calls that, you know, there's perhaps even more downside as we kind of look to 2025 and beyond, you know, given the the US venture and obviously the incremental capex that comes with that.
-Do you think that there is even more room to to sort of readjust the the capital spend in the Canadian market in light of sort of those commitments and try and perhaps to, you know, manage the balance sheet and free cash flow payout ratio factors?
-That was my first time to have a follow up.
+Thanks for taking my question.
+On the CapEx outlook, Mirko, I think that you'd sort of indicated at public conference calls that, you know, there's perhaps even more downside as we kind of look to 2025 and beyond.
+Given the U.S. venture and obviously the incremental capex that comes with that, do you think that there is even more room to readjust the capital spend in the Canadian market in light of those commitments? and try and perhaps manage the balance sheet and free cash flow payout ratio factors.
+That was my first time having a follow-up.

 speaker

 Thank you for that, Aravinda.
-So on capex, a couple of things.
-So, you know, for this year, we're trending to to be within our our guidance for capex, which is essentially around a 16 and a half percent capital intensity ratio.
-And we'd said in the past that Bell Bell Bell, kind of as it's as it is today, Bell capex can get to less than 15 percent.
+On CapEx, a couple of things.
+For this year, we're trending to be within our guidance for CapEx, which is essentially around a 16.5% capital intensity ratio.
+We'd said in the past that Bell, as it is today, Bell CapEx can get to less than 15%.
 And that continues to be the plan.
 And we're doing that through a number of things.
-First of all, modernizing our operations, getting more efficient on on on delivery, moving workloads to the cloud.
+First of all, modernizing our operations, getting more efficient on delivery, moving workloads to the cloud.
 And it's things like implementing self-install capabilities, virtual repair, contact centers in the cloud.
-All these things that we're doing to streamline and modernize our operations and become more efficient is allow us allowing us to run our business at a lower cap, you know, with a lower capex budget.
-Then we're going to get to the to the end of our 2025 fiber build out target, you know, essentially in 12 months or so.
-Of course, we hope to and we will continue to build in Canada.
-But, you know, we're going to we're going to determine where we can get a reasonable return on investment from those continued fiber investments going forward.
-But all of that, I got that capex efficiency and allowing us to run in Canada at less than 15 percent is going to give us the room to accelerate the Zibley fiber build program and still operate .C.E. pro forma the U.S. at probably around 16 and a half percent consolidated capex.
-And when we when we embarked on our accelerated capex build in Canada over the last four years, you know, in some years we were over 20 percent.
-We'll be able to do the accelerated build and simply fiber footprint and maintain .C.E. at consolidated 16 and a half.
-So, you know, I think that's that's a very good news, both for growth and the efficiency of the investment.
+All these things that we're doing to streamline and modernize our operations and become more efficient is allowing us to run our business efficiently. with a lower capex budget.
+Then we're going to get to the end of our 2025 fiber build-out target, essentially in 12 months or so.
+Of course, we hope to and we will continue to build uh in canada but you know we're gonna we're going to determine where we can get a reasonable return on investment from those continued fiber investments going forward but all of that like that capex efficiency and allowing us to run in canada at less than 15 is going to allow give us the room to accelerate the zibli fiber build program and still operate B.C.E., pro forma the U.S., at probably around 16.5% consolidated CapEx.
+And when we embarked on our accelerated CapEx build in Canada over the last four years, in some years we were over 20%. we'll be able to do the accelerated build and simply fiber footprint and maintain BC at consolidated 16 and a half.
+So I think that's very good news, both for growth and the efficiency of the investment.

 speaker

-Yeah, thanks, Michael.
-Maybe I'll just use my follow up differently for for the for your respect to the comments you just made about the 16 and a half pro forma number.
-Should we translate that 16 and a half as more of a steady state number or, you know, or, you know, I'm trying to understand whether at the peak of the rollout in the U.S., you know, I suspect it goes a lot higher than that or am I wrong?
+Thanks, Marco.
+Maybe I'll just use my follow-up differently with respect to the comments you just made about the 16.5 pro forma number.
+Should we translate that 16.5 as more of a steady-state number?
+Or, you know, I'm trying to understand whether at the peak of the rollout in the U.S., you know, I suspect it goes a lot higher than that, or am I wrong?

 speaker

-No, no, no. So in terms of the in terms of the information we shared on Monday, which is that we plan to go from, you know, simply currently simply fiber currently has one point three million households pass and we'd like to get to over three million by 2028.
-That would be done with the consolidated 16 and a half percent is my expectation.
-I mean, nor information to come as we close, but that would be the that would be the expectation.
-That's what I was I was trying to convey in my longer answer at the beginning.
+No. In terms of the information we shared on Monday, which is that we plan to go from You know, Ziply currently, Ziply Fiber currently has 1.3 million households pass, and we'd like to get to over 3 million by 2028.
+That would be done with the consolidated 16.5% is my expectation.
+I mean, more information to come as we close, but that would be the expectation.
+That's what I was trying to convey in my longer answer at the beginning.

 speaker